juliangrtz/frida-iOS-syscall-tracer/README.md

 ## Troubleshooting

-The script was tested on several iOS versions (13, 14 and 15) but is not guaranteed to work on all iOS versions.
+This tool was tested on several iOS versions (13, 14 and 15) but is not guaranteed to work on all iOS versions.
-There is a known issue where Frida is unable to spawn a process: "Failed to spawn: unable to launch iOS app via FBS: The operation couldn’t be completed."
+There is a known issue where Frida is unable to spawn a process and the following error message is displayed: "Failed to spawn: unable to launch iOS app via FBS: The operation couldn’t be completed."
 If that occurs try to downgrade frida, frida-tools and frida-server.
+Also try to patch the application's entitlements.

-## To do list
+## To do list (descending importance)

+– Add callback functions to patch syscall return values if needed

+– Write a script that parses syscall.h files and turns the syscalls into a TypeScript map

 – Add proper backtracing